 In addition to being the editor of the Our Future Cities blog, Fataar has contributed to several books and publications e.g. Movement Cape Town, The Cape Town Book , Cape Town: Densification as a Cure for a Segregated City and the Global Street Design Guide.

-Fataar has led and facilitated challenging dialogues between different sectors of society around affordable housing, safer public spaces and streets, inclusive design and planning processes and equitable neighbourhood and inner-city development.
+Fataar leads and facilitates challenging dialogues between different sectors of society around affordable housing, safer public spaces and streets, inclusive design and planning processes and equitable neighbourhood and inner-city development.

-He lectures internationally at events, some of which have included the MAS Summit in New York, Smart Cities Expo World Congress in Barcelona and Casablanca, the Cities for Life conference in Paris and the 1st edition of the Future Cities Summit in Toronto .
+He lectures internationally, some of which have included the MAS Summit in New York, Smart Cities Expo World Congress in Barcelona and Casablanca, the Cities for Life conference in Paris and the 1st edition of the Future Cities Summit in Toronto .

 As an educator he served as adjunct faculty for the CIEE Global Sustainability Programme and has worked with visiting student programmes from Northeastern University (USA), Strelka Institute (Russia), the University of Botswana and others.